nss-evening-web-development/curriculum/src/data/curriculum/client/week-09/01-user-data-refactor.md

 - Create 2 endpoints:
    - GET Books by UID
    - GET Authors by UID

+### Get into the code
-4. When the app loads, pass the UID to start app > all the functions that need the user ID (See code samples below)
+When the app loads, pass the UID to start app > all the functions that need the user ID (See code samples below)

 ```js
 // utils/viewDirector.js